Frequently Asked Questions

 A: It is not possible to apply for the visa more than three months before the course start date.
 Your visa will allow you to enter the UK one month before that date in order to give you time to sort out accommodation etc. Please refer to the website for more information: www.visa4uk.fco.gov.uk/home/welcome

 A: We can only offer NFTS funding and scholarships to UK citizens (British passport holders) who have been resident in the UK for at least the last three years.
 Candidates are asked to provide evidence of their residency if invited to interview to determine their eligibility.
 Occasionally we do have some other Scholarships available to EU and International applicants depending on the course you are applying for.
 This information should be included on each course page.
 We also administer the US Federal Loan for American students which you can find out more about here.

 Q: What support does the School offer its students?

-A: Please see our Student Support document for more information.
+A: Please see our Student Support page for more information.

 Q: Does the National Film and Television School partner with the Erasmus Programme?

-A: No, unfortunately this is not something we can offer.
+A: No, unfortunately this is not something we offer.